chausner/PriTools/Package Resource Index File Format.md

 0      | uint16    | item index

 The Unicode name block and the ASCII name block follow.

+If the Hierarchical Schema Section is in the extended layout and the hname identifier is "[def_hnamesx]  \0", the extended name-metadata block follows.

 #### Decision Info Section